The Westminster Old Scholars’ Football Club was formed in 1969 and joined the SAAFL in that year.

 Under the direction of club President Brett Williams a strategic planning session was held following the end of the 2012 season with all the key stake holders coming together to work out how to turn the club around.
 Paul Sherwood was appointed as a player coach and the club set its sights on a quick bounce up the divisions.

-With a fresh approach and renewed vigour the young club took out yet another Premiership cup in 2013 with the Division 6 A Grade title added to the trophy cabinet.
+With a fresh approach and renewed vigor the young club took out yet another Premiership cup in 2013 with the Division 6 A Grade title added to the trophy cabinet.
 Looking to consolidate in division 5 in 2014 the club won its round 18 match to secure the last spot in the finals series.
 What followed was an extraordinary run as the club secured away victories against CBCOC, Elizabeth, Colonel Light Gardens and then North Haven in the grand final to win the division 5 premiership and return to division 4.
 It was the clubs first back to back premiership and what seemed a pipe dream had become a reality.

 In 2015, after being in the top 5 for almost the entire year the A grade lost the last minor round game and dropped out of the finals race finishing the year in 6th spot.
 The B-grade returned to finals action however they also fell short of the big prize losing an elimination final away to Kenilworth.